-The morale-boosting USO operates 41 welcome centers at U.S. airports, offering soldiers a place to use the Internet, have a snack or play video games.
+The morale-boosting USO operates 41 welcome centres at U.S. airports, offering soldiers a place to use the Internet, have a snack or play video games.
 Although it says it didn't ask for the money, it welcomed any help.

 "Any dollar amount the USO gets from the American people goes towards the troops and families who need us most," said Gayle Fishel, a group spokeswoman.

 (Reporting By Susan Heavey; Editing by Marilyn W. Thompson)